Nearsightedness in Materials with Indirect Band Gaps: Proofs of the Main Results

 so that the above estimate can be written in terms of $\gap$ and $\CT(\frac{1}{2}\gap)$. \end{remark}

 With the above preparation, we now proceed to the proof of \Cref{thm:prtb}: \begin{proof}[Proof of \Cref{thm:prtb}] Notice that the following inequality always holds

 To obtain the result, it suffices to only estimate the last term in \eqref{eq:tri_ineqt}, for the control of the first term has been given by \Cref{thm:nearsight}.
-The difference between $\dmu$ and $\dmr$ is bounded by
+Applying the finite rank update \eqref{eq: finite_update}, the difference between $\dmu$ and $\dmr$ is bounded by